SeanEricGrinter/portfolio/Moo/README.txt

 Ok double take again.
 It really does seem like React + PHP is the way forwards here.
 It seems like I would need to use PHP to store any user entered data anyway, and the blocks are set up to use React.
 Makes me wonder where Moo uses jQuery.

+Step 5:

+Reacting complete!
+Very happy with that.

+The React process is very intuitive when you get into the flow of it.

+Now I will need to figure out the Save step, and the View step, and we'll be well on the way.